nipeshkc7/beating-bookies/README.md

 A free-to-use application made for matched-bettors.
 Used for tracking betting activities, profits along with matched-betting tools like dutching calculator, back-lay calculators.
 This application has support for Google Sign In and regular email sign in.

 This is a completely API based backend using Node.js and front-end done using Vue.js.
+Uses [odds-api](https://the-odds-api.com) to get latest sports data in the 'AU' region.

 ## Motivation